-1. General
+1. GENERAL

 The accompanying unaudited consolidated financial statements include normal recurring adjustments necessary for a fair presentation of the Company's interim results.
 Certain prior year amounts have been reclassified to conform with current year presentation.
-The condensed financial statements and notes in this Form 10-Q are presented as permitted by Regulation S-X, and as such, they do not contain certain information included in the Company's 1998 annual financial statements and notes.
+The condensed financial statements and notes in this Form 10-Q are presented as permitted by Regulation S-X, and as such, they do not contain certain information included in the Company's 1999 annual financial statements and notes.

-The first quarters of 1999 and 1998 consisted of thirteen-week periods ending April 3, 1999 and March 28, 1998, respectively.
+The first quarters of 2000 and 1999 consisted of thirteen-week periods ending April 1, 2000 and April 3, 1999, respectively.
 The interim results of operations are not necessarily indicative of future financial results.

-2. Restructuring
+2. RESTRUCTURING

 In the first quarter of 1999, the Company announced a major realignment of its cost structure designed to increase operating efficiencies and improve profitability.
-The realignment resulted in a one-time pre-tax restructuring charge of \$65 million, or \$.42 per diluted share on an after-tax basis, in the first quarter of 1999.
+The realignment resulted in a pretax restructuring charge of \$65 million, or \$.42 per diluted share on an after-tax basis.

 The restructuring involves the consolidation of manufacturing and distribution capacity in both of the Company's operating segments.
-The \$65 million charge reflects the costs to close eight manufacturing and distribution facilities, the elimination of approximately 1,500 positions (principally in manufacturing), and other initiatives to exit activities.
+The \$65 million charge reflects the costs to close manufacturing and distribution facilities, the elimination of approximately 1,500 positions (principally in manufacturing), and other initiatives to exit activities.

-The significant components of the restructuring charge and the accrual balance as of April 3, 1999 (included within "Other current liabilities") were as follows:
+The significant components of the restructuring charge and the remaining balance as of April 1, 2000 (included within "Other current liabilities") were as follows: